nicobou/satie/SATIE-OSC-API.md

 #### /satie/\<nodeType\>/state nodeName value
 Node state (whether it is playing/computing or not): 1 = active, 0 = inactive

-#### /satie/\<nodeType\>/event nodeName eventName \<opt\> atom1 atom2...atomN
-Some event

-For specific sources, effects and processes, consult the sources located in the *plugins* directory.
-Also, see Introspection section for other means of getting information from SATIE.

 #### /satie/\<nodeType\>/set nodeName key1 val1 key2 val2 .... keyN valN
 Set a property